MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise.md

 As part of the MCC preview onboarding process an Azure subscription ID must be provided to Microsoft.

 > [!IMPORTANT]
-> [Take this survey](https://aka.ms/MSConnectedCacheSignup) and provide your Azure subscription ID and contact information to be added to the allow list for this preview.
+> [Take this survey](https://aka.ms/MSConnectedCacheSignup) and provide your Azure subscription ID and contact information to be added to the allowlist for this preview.
 You will not be able to proceed if you skip this step.

 For information about creating or locating your subscription ID, see [Steps to obtain an Azure Subscription ID](#steps-to-obtain-an-azure-subscription-id).